-A. NO CELLPHONES, PAGERS, RECORDING DEVICES, iPADS, TABLETS, iPODS, LAPTOPS, VIDEO CAMERAS OR ANY OTHER RECORDING DEVICES are allowed in the Courthouse.
+A. NO CAMERAS, VIDEO CAMERAS, OR ANY OTHER RECORDING DEVICES are allowed in the Courthouse.

-- 1. Students and/or volunteers will not be allowed into the courthouse with a cellphone or camera. - 2.
-The Genesee County Bar Association, its attorney members, and/or staff will not be responsible for lodging any cellphones that are brought to the courthouse or the luncheon by students or volunteers. - B. NO WEAPONS are allowed in the Courthouse such as explosives, chemical or aerosol sprays or cutting instruments of any kinds including knives, scissors or anything with a sharp or cutting edge. - C. NO FOOD OR DRINK whatsoever shall be brought into the courtroom. - D. Courtroom tables may not be moved.
+- 1. Students and/or volunteers will be allowed into the courthouse with a cellphone, but it shall be off or silenced.
+No recording of any kind in the courthouse. - 2.
+The Genesee County Bar Association, its attorney members, and/or staff will not be responsible for lodging any cameras or video recording equipment that are brought to the courthouse by students or volunteers. - B. NO WEAPONS are allowed in the Courthouse such as explosives, chemical or aerosol sprays or cutting instruments of any kind including knives, scissors or anything with a sharp or cutting edge. - C. NO FOOD OR DRINK whatsoever shall be brought into the courtroom. - D. Courtroom tables may not be moved.
 If chairs are moved, they must be returned to their original location. - E. Programs and all other materials must be removed upon completion of the Mock Trial.